This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Taste the soup and adjust your spices and salt according to your preferences.
+• Customize Seasonings: After cooking, sample the soup and tweak the spices and salt levels to fit your personal taste profile.

-• If you are using a standard blender to purée the soup, be sure to leave the hole in the lid open and loosely cover with a dish towel to allow steam to escape.
+• Blender Safety for Puréeing: If you’re using a standard blender to purée the soup, remember to leave the lid’s hole open and cover it lightly with a dish towel.
+This lets steam escape safely, preventing any mishaps.

 Frequently Asked Questions

-Yes, you can make this soup in a slow cooker.
-I recommend using a 1.5-quart or a 2-quart slow cooker.
-Pour all of the ingredients into the slow cooker and cook on LOW for 6-7 hours, or HIGH for 3-4 hours, until all of the vegetables are tender.
-Puree using a stand blender or an immersion blender.
+This black bean soup recipe adapts well to a slow cooker.
+Use either a 1.5-quart or a 2-quart slow cooker for best results.
+Simply add all the ingredients into the slow cooker.
+Cook on LOW for 6-7 hours or on HIGH for 3-4 hours, until the vegetables are tender.
+After cooking, blend the soup to achieve the consistency you prefer.

 Ways To Use Leftover Ingredients